PaddiM8/luno-lei/content/_index.md

 * Not as simple as Toki Pona - being as easy as possible to learn is not a goal
 * Often does not result in compact sentences
 * Not meant to allow for particularly precise communication, similar to Toki Pona
+* Not strict with word usage - if a sentence follows the grammatical rules and is comphrehended, it is completely valid

 ## Examples